-Somerset Berkley Regional High School has approximately 990 students with the majority of students from the member towns of Somerset and Berkley, MA.
-In 2010, the District entered into an agreement with the Massachusetts School Building Authority (MSBA) to build an $80 million dollar new regional high school.
-The school opened in September 2014.
+Somerset Berkley Regional High School has approximately 990 students, mostly from the Commonwealth’s Somerset and Berkley member towns.
+The district partnered with the Massachusetts School Building Authority (MSBA) to build an 80-million-dollar new regional high school in 2010, which started operation in September 2014.

-The solar array is expected to cover up to 20 percent of the school’s annual electricity use, and to save the school approximately $19,000 annually on its energy expenses.
+The solar array is expected to cover up to 20% of the school’s annual electricity use and save approximately $19,000 annually on energy expenses.